- Oops!Something went wrong.Please try again later.

 ("Est" = FCF growth rate estimated by Simply Wall St)

-After calculating the present value of future cash flows in the initial 10-year period, we need to calculate the Terminal Value, which accounts for all future cash flows beyond the first stage.
+The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
 For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
 In this case we have used the 5-year average of the 10-year government bond yield (2.0%) to estimate future growth.
-In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 6.9%.
+In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 6.5%.

-We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
-You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
+Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
+If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Republic Services as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 6.9%, which is based on a levered beta of 1.038.
+In this calculation we've used 6.5%, which is based on a levered beta of 1.032.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Although the valuation of a company is important, it ideally won't be the sole piece of analysis you scrutinize for a company.
+Valuation is only one side of the coin in terms of building your investment thesis, and it is only one of many factors that you need to assess for a company.
 It's not possible to obtain a foolproof valuation with a DCF model.
-Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
+Instead the best use for a DCF model is to test certain assumptions and theories to see if they would lead to the company being undervalued or overvalued.
 For instance, if the terminal value growth rate is adjusted slightly, it can dramatically alter the overall result.
-For Republic Services, there are three essential items you should assess:
+For Republic Services, we've compiled three essential factors you should consider:

 Future Earnings: How does RSG's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.